-Project Description: \$902,000.
-This project will replace a plugged chemical feed line at the upper pumping station.
+Project Description: \$665,000.
+This project was completed during last Summer 2020 and involved the replacement of a plugged chemical feed line at the upper pumping station.
 One (1) of the two (2)- 1,400 ft.
 1" HDP chemical feed line to the water intake is plugged.
-Design and engineering is complete.
-The City anticipates going out for construction bid in Winter 2020 and will be under construction the Spring/ Summer 2020.
+The City and County have since identified a plugged culvert that allows water to drain/ flow between the outlet and the eastern shoreline along Emerson Park.
+The City and County intend to complete the work on the culvert in Spring 2021.

-2) Slow Sand Building Improvement Project Project Funding: City Water Fund Bond 100% - Design Phase \$300,000
+2) Slow Sand Building Improvement Project Project Funding: City Water Fund Bond 100% - Design Phase \$350,000

-Project Description: \$6,700,000.
+Project Description: \$6,750,000.
 In 2019, the City of Auburn supported a full scale engineering report be completed to evaluation facility improvements at the City of Auburn Filtration Plant.
 As a result, DMU hired GHD to complete a condition assessment and develop a report to meet the requirements of NYSEFC so the project could be listed and potentially obtain grant funding.

-Based on GHD's evaluation of the Slow Sand Filter Plant facilities, the recommended improvements include the following items:
+Based on GHD's evaluation of the Slow Sand Filter Plant facilities, the following improvements are needed:

-- Rehabilitate the existing clearwell by repairing cracks that are causing potential leaks, remove sediment build up, and provide an immersion rated coating system to the concrete walls. - Replace the pipe gallery and clearwell isolation valves, pipe hangers and supports, and associated pipe spools and couplers to install new valves.
-Replace piping and valves associated with the Slow Sand Filter Building pump. - Replace and repair the Slow Sand Filter Building exterior stucco. - Replace building interior railings and access hatches.
-Provide new floor access hatch to pipe gallery and the installation of new storage shelves and/or cabinets for plant materials and parts storage. - Provide a new door and stair access to the pipe gallery, new access to the filter basins, and a retaining wall near the building door entrance. - Replace the main room area ceiling over the clear well. - Prepare and paint the building interior surfaces. - Replace the windows and doors. - Provide heating and ventilation equipment to all building areas.
-The main room area over the clearwell should be provided with a positive pressure air system to maintain improved air quality for electrical and instrumentation equipment. - Replace the electrical panels and provide LED lighting throughout the building and filter basins.
+- Rehabilitate the existing clearwell; - Replace the pipe gallery and clearwell isolation valves, pipe hangers and supports, and associated pipe spools and couplers to install new valves; - Replace and repair the Slow Sand Filter Building exterior stucco; - Replace building interior railings and access hatches; - Provide a new door and stair access to the pipe gallery, new access to the filter basins, and a retaining wall near the building door entrance; - Replace the main room area ceiling over the clear well; - Prepare and paint the building interior surfaces; - Replace the windows and doors; - Provide heating and ventilation equipment to all building areas; - Replace the electrical panels and provide LED lighting throughout the building and filter basins.